 Historic Fort Rodd Hill

-As a former armoury and defense line protecting Victoria, Fort Rodd Hill is a park that features historic bunkers, gun stations, military buildings and a lighthouse.
-Built originally in the late 19th century as a coastal artillery fort, the venue served as a military site until the end of the Second World War.
+A former armoury and defence line intended to protect Victoria, Fort Rodd Hill is a park that features historic bunkers, gun stations, military buildings and a lighthouse.
+Originally built in the late 19th century as a coastal artillery fort, the venue served as a military site until the end of the Second World War.

-Today at Fort Rodd Hill is what’s left of the armoury and defense line, including guns you can touch, bunkers you can go into, and a lighthouse you can look around.
+Fort Rodd Hill today includes what’s left of the armoury and defence line.
+This includes guns you can touch, bunkers you can go into and a lighthouse you can look around.
 It’s also a park with an open grassy field, rocky beach and beautiful views of the ocean.

 About Fisgard Lighthouse

-Adjacent to Fort Rodd Hill and part of the site is Fisgard Lighthouse which is also a National Historic Site itself.
+Adjacent to the Hill is Fisgard Lighthouse which is also a National Historic Site itself.
 Built in 1860, it was the first lighthouse on Canada’s west coast.
-Today it is open to the public on weekends throughout the year, as well as on most days during the warmer months.
+It is open today to the public on weekends throughout the year, as well as on most weekdays during the warmer months.
 It’s a beautiful red and white building and the subject of millions of photos.

 When to Visit

 The best time to visit Fort Rodd Hill is in the summer between mid-May and mid-October when everything is open.
-Other times are good too, and sometimes free, but in the slow season not all buildings are open.
+Other times are good too (and sometimes free) but there are fewer places to explore in the slow season.
 See below for details.

 Hours and Admission

 The grounds and washrooms at Fort Rodd Hill are open daily throughout the year.
-Fisgard Lighthouse, the Canteen, Belmont and Lower Batteries, and the Fortress Plotting Room are only open on Saturdays and Sundays from October 16th to April 30th from 10 am to 4 pm.
+From October 16th to April 30th, Fisgard Lighthouse, the Canteen, the Belmont and Lower Batteries and the Fortress Plotting Room are only open on Saturdays and Sundays from 10 am to 4 pm.
 The venue is open daily during the rest of the year (May 1st to October 15th) from 10 am to 5 pm.